websupport-sk/yii-sentry/README.md

 # Yii Sentry extension
-Layer for Yii framework for communication with Sentry logging API
+Logging Extension for Yii framework for communication with Sentry logging API

 ## Installation